-- The mould should be covered with gunny bag and place undisturbed for 24 hours at a temperature of 27 ° Celsius ± 2.
+- The mould should be covered with a gunny bag and placed undisturbed for 24 hours at a temperature of 27 ° Celsius ± 2.

-- After 24 hours the cube specimen shall remove from the mould and it should be immersed into the water for 7 or 28 days based on the test.
+- After 24 hours, the cube specimen shall be removed from the mould, and it should be immersed into the water for 7 or 28 days based on the test.

 Method of Testing

-- The cube shall be removed from the water 30 minutes prior to the test and it should be in dry condition.
+- The cube should be removed from the water 30 minutes before the test, and it should be in dry condition.

-- The specimen should be weighed prior to the test.
+- The specimen should be weighed before the test.

-- The specimen should place between the plate with proper alignment.
+- The specimen should be placed between the plate with proper alignment.

 - Now, apply the load (kilonewton) gradually to the specimen.